spring-projects/spring-retry/README.md

 }
 ```

-for a random backoff between 100 and 500 milliseconds and up to 12 attempts.
-There is also a `stateful` attribute (default false) to control whether the retry is stateful or not.
-To use stateful retry the intercepted method has to have arguments, since they are used to construct the cache key for the state.
+The preceding example creates a random backoff between 100 and 500 milliseconds and up to
+12 attempts.
+There is also a `stateful` attribute (default: `false`) to control whether
+the retry is stateful or not.
+To use stateful retry, the intercepted method has to have
+arguments, since they are used to construct the cache key for the state.

-The `@EnableRetry` annotation also looks for beans of type `Sleeper` and other strategies used in the `RetryTemplate` and interceptors to control the beviour of the retry at runtime.
+The `@EnableRetry` annotation also looks for beans of type `Sleeper` and other strategies
+used in the `RetryTemplate` and interceptors to control the behavior of the retry at runtime.

-The `@EnableRetry` annotation creates proxies for `@Retryable` beans, and the proxies (so the bean instances in the application) have the `Retryable` interface added to them.
-This is purely a marker interface, but might be useful for other tools looking to apply retry advice (they should usually not bother if the bean already implements `Retryable`).
+The `@EnableRetry` annotation creates proxies for `@Retryable` beans, and the proxies
+(that is, the bean instances in the application) have the `Retryable` interface added to
+them.
+This is purely a marker interface, but it might be useful for other tools looking to
+apply retry advice (they should usually not bother if the bean already implements
+`Retryable`).

-Recovery method can be supplied, in case you want to take an alternative code path when the retry is exhausted.
-Methods should be declared in the same class as the `@Retryable` and marked `@Recover`.
+You can supply a recovery method, in case you want to take an alternative code path when
+the retry is exhausted.
+Methods should be declared in the same class as the `@Retryable`
+and marked `@Recover`.
 The return type must match the `@Retryable` method.
+The arguments
-The arguments for the recovery method can optionally include the exception that was thrown, and also optionally the arguments passed to the orginal retryable method (or a partial list of them as long as none are omitted).
-Example:
+for the recovery method can optionally include the exception that was thrown and
+(optionally) the arguments passed to the original retryable method (or a partial list of
+  them as long as none are omitted).
+The following example shows how to do so:

 ```java
 @Service